The IPSN expands resources & strengthens communications for safeguarding plant health

 A significant development of the International Plant Health Network (IPSN) during 2024 has been the expansion of available resources to support plant health safeguarding efforts.

-In collaboration with our diagnostic experts, we have created new informative resources, including pests & disease posters and accompanying factsheets to assist with organism identification as well as launching a new organism alert series to help raise awareness of emerging threats.
-Furthermore, we have also put together protocols to guide in the monitoring, sampling, and reporting of specific organisms of interest enhancing biosecurity and early detection efforts.
+In collaboration with our diagnostic experts, we have created new informative resources, including pests & disease posters with accompanying factsheets to assist in harmful organism identification.
+Additionally, we have launched a new organism alert series to help raise awareness of emerging threats.
+To further support biosecurity and early detection efforts, we have put together protocols to guide in the monitoring, sampling, and reporting of specific organisms of interest.

 The IPSN members’ contributions in 2024 have also been invaluable, leading to a new blog series available in our website, and the publication of a BGJournal issue focused on on biosecurity and plant health monitoring efforts featuring 16 articles from across the globe.

-To further enhance our communication within the network, we have refined our quarterly newsletter with new dedicated sections such as members news, and the publication of a special edition to celebrate Plant Health Week, which included leaflets with accessible links to valuable plant health resources available both within the UK and internationally.
+To enhance our communication within the network, we have refined our quarterly newsletter with new dedicated sections, such as members news.
+Furthermore, we published a special edition to celebrate Plant Health Week, which included leaflets with accessible links to valuable plant health resources available both within the UK and internationally.

 - Organism alert posters